 The views from Grand View Point and Buck Canyon Overlook are amazing.
 White Rim Overlook takes these two views and combines them into one jaw-dropping viewpoint.
-From the tip of the mesa, you get panoramic views of the canyons carved out by the Colorado River.
+From the tip of the mesa, you get panoramic views of both Monument Basin and Buck Canyon, two of the canyons carved out by the Colorado River.

 And since you have to hike to get here, there are a lot fewer people than at Grand View Point and Buck Canyon Overlook.
 Worth it?
 Absolutely!

 Getting Here: Parking is extremely limited.
 As you travel south on Grand View Point Road, there will be a left turn for a picnic area.
 Turn here and then park at either a picnic area or at one of the limited parking spaces near the trailhead.
 This turn off is located 11 miles from the Visitor Center.
 It is located 0.9 miles north of the Grand View Point parking lot.